Hidden-me/Easy-Calculator/README.md

 User Manual
 ====
 Use command line or shell to open this program.
-The entry class is entry.Main .
+The entry class is entry.Calculator .

 Usage
 ----